-- 9.4 The Pendle Local Plan Part 1 Core Strategy 2011-2030 ('the Local Plan') (Document 9) that was adopted by the Council in December 2015 set out a vision for the Borough of Pendle in 2030.
+- 9.1 The Pendle Local Plan Part 1 Core Strategy 2011-2030 ('the Local Plan') (Document 9) that was adopted by the Council in December 2015 set out a vision for the Borough of Pendle in 2030.
 The vision paints a broad picture of how the Borough should look by 2030, thereby providing an action plan to guide progress in the interim period.
-The following observations from that can be made:- - Dynamic/beautiful location - Carbon Reduction - Modern IT infrastructure/improved broadband connectivity - Improved transport links particularly to neighbouring city regions of Manchester and Leeds - An expanded business sector along the M65 Corridor - Improved skills levels so as to be able to attract well paid employment - Revitalised town centres - A quality, balanced and affordable local housing market - Protection and enhancement of high quality natural landscapes - 9.5 It will be evident that many of these elements of the 2030 Vision related to improved IT infrastructure, better connectivity, higher skills levels and an expanded business sector along the M65 Corridor, directly relate to and would in part be delivered by the proposed extension of the Industrial Estate.
+The following observations from that can be made:- - Dynamic/beautiful location - Carbon Reduction - Modern IT infrastructure/improved broadband connectivity - Improved transport links particularly to neighbouring city regions of Manchester and Leeds

+- An expanded business sector along the M65 Corridor - Improved skills levels so as to be able to attract well paid employment - Revitalised town centres - A quality, balanced and affordable local housing market - Protection and enhancement of high quality natural landscapes - 9.2 It will be evident that many of these elements of the 2030 Vision related to improved IT infrastructure, better connectivity, higher skills levels and an expanded business sector along the M65 Corridor, directly relate to and would in part be delivered by the proposed Phase 1 and Phase 2 extension of the Industrial Estate.

-Strategic Plan 2015-2018
+Strategic Plan 2018-2020

-9.6 The Strategic Plan adopted by the Council for the period 2015-2018 (and refreshed 2017-2018) (Document 23) builds upon the vision set out in the Community Strategy.
-In particular it is worth noting that 'As a Council we have signed up to the vision in our Sustainable Community Strategy and we are committed to working with our partners to ensure that......we want Pendle to be a place where everyone aspires to reach their full potential'.
+9.3 The Strategic Plan adopted by the Council for the period 2018-2020 (Document 23) notes that 'As a Council we have signed up to the vision in our Sustainable Community Strategy and we are committed to working with our partners to ensure that......we want Pendle to be a place where everyone aspires to reach their full potential'.
 This vision is supported by four strategic objectives - strong services, strong economy, strong communities and strong organisation.
-The strategic objective to develop a strong economy means 'helping to create and sustain jobs with strong economic and housing growth' and has obvious relevance to the proposals to extend the Industrial Estate.
+The strategic objective to develop a strong economy means 'helping to create and sustain jobs with strong economic and housing growth' and has obvious relevance to the proposals to extend Phase 2 of the Industrial Estate.
 The strategic objective to develop a strong economy feeds into and supports other strategic objectives notably that of creating and sustaining strong communities, as without strong economic growth and the jobs that are provided by that, it is difficult to create and sustain strong communities.
-These strategic objectives are to be delivered by 'headline actions' for 2017-2018.
+These strategic objectives are to be delivered by 'headline actions' for 2018-2020.
 With reference to developing a strong economy, it should be noted that under the headline action to help create and sustain jobs with strong economic and housing growth, the Council is committed to 'working with partners, which includes the Lancashire Enterprise Partnership, to help create sustainable and accessible jobs, so that businesses locate, grow and stay in Pendle and to provide business support and facilitate skills improvement'.
-The Council contends that the proposals to extend the Industrial Estate which would create extra capacity for new industrial units to be located onto the site, fit fully with the objectives of the Strategic Plan to create sustainable and accessible jobs, in a way that would be likely to deliver long term social economic and environmental benefits for the people of Pendle.
+The Council contends that the proposals to extend Phase 2 of the Industrial Estate which would create extra capacity for new industrial units to be located onto the site, fit fully with the objectives of the Strategic Plan to create sustainable and accessible jobs, in a way that would be likely to deliver long term social economic and environmental benefits for the people of Pendle.